sopherapps/scdb/docs/HOW_IT_WORKS.md

 ### Operations

-There are four main operations
+There are five main operations

 #### 1. Initialization